Cucalorus Film Foundation

 Adam Donaghey, founder of Zero Trans Fat Prods., is an award-winning independent film producer from Texas.
 His work has been nominated for both the Independent Spirit and Gotham Awards, and has been showcased at fests including Sundance, Berlinale, SXSW, Sitges, LA Film Festival, AFI Fest, Hamptons Int’l Film Festival and Thessaloniki; and via distributors including IFC Films, Factory 25, XLRator Media, Cinetic Media, Fandor, Gathr, the Lifetime Channel and the Lifetime Movie Network.
 Adam is a Partner and Vice President of Aviation Cinemas, inc., the holding company operating the historic Texas Theatre, an arthouse and national landmark in Dallas, Texas.
 Financed by Howard Hughes in 1931, the Texas Theatre received national attention after the arrest of Lee Harvey Oswald, alleged shooter of President John F. Kennedy.
 Adam Co-Founded Aviation Cinemas Prods., currently in development on Danny Casolaro Died For You, a feature narrative investigating the unsolved death of the titular writer, who was slated to break a story concerning high-level government corruption in the Reagan Justice Dept. Adam also Co-Founded and programs for the Oak Cliff Film Festival.
 Adam regularly speaks and judges at universities, film festivals and industry related workshops, conferences and competitions and is a freelance film columnist for D Magazine.
 Adam is a graduate of the University of North Texas with a B.A. in philosophy.

 Cucalorus is made possible by an enormous volunteer staff.
 Each year hundreds of brilliant and talented people like you devote hours and hours to make the annual festival a truly unique and southern experience.
-To join the Cucalorus Family of dysfunktional spirits, send an email to email@example.com or drop by the office at 815 Princess Street in downtown Wilmington.
+To join the Cucalorus Family of dysfunktional spirits throw your 'deets' into this volunteer application and send an email to firstname.lastname@example.org, or drop by the office at 815 Princess Street in downtown Wilmington.